Southern Vermont Weekend Getaway: Small Towns & Hidden Gems on Route 30

 What is now the scenic West River Trail was once a precarious railroad between Londonderry and Brattleboro.

 Completed in 1879, the Brattleboro & Whitehall Railroad (renamed the West River Railroad) was going to be the answer to the closing of mills and farms, and towns that were losing residents to the western frontier.
-The railroad was built with narrow-gauge tracks for a higher degree of curvature, and it quickly became known as 36 miles of trouble.
+The railroad was built with narrow-gauge tracks to accommodate sharper curves, and it quickly became known as 36 miles of trouble.

 The wood-burning locomotives were not powerful enough to pull the cars up the narrow tracks.
 Passengers would often get out and walk along the tracks because it was faster than riding.
 Construction and maintenance problems, heavy snow, and constant flooding meant that the trains were never on time, and wrecks were common.